 SaaS landing page

 Partners are required to have a co-branded landing page on their website.
-The landing page will serve as a home for redirected customer referral traffic from GCP Marketplace.
+The landing page will serve as a home for redirected customer referral traffic from Google Cloud Marketplace.
 In addition, the landing page may also serve as a means to do push-marketing promotions, such as free trial campaigns, webinar registrations, and so on.

 You can find co-branding guidelines, logos for download and other marketing resources on the Partner Advantage site.
 (Note that Partner Advantage requires you to register to access the site.)

 Frequently Asked Questions